-Did you know that your organization’s medical waste can be converted into environmentally-friendly energy?
+Did you know that your organization’s medical waste can be converted into energy?

-After the waste leaves your facility and is treated by your medical waste management partner, it can undergo a waste-to-energy (WTE) process, converting it into useable, clean electricity that can power entire neighborhoods.
+After the waste leaves your facility and is treated by your medical waste management partner, it can undergo a waste-to-energy (WTE) process, converting it into electricity, steam, or heat.

 How the Waste-to-Energy Process Works

 The WTE process captures the heat generated by the combustion, that could heat water, generate steam, or make electricity via a steam-powered turbine.
 The energy generated can be used directly by the plant or exported to the local utility or nearby businesses.

 - Reduces Landfill Waste: Converting waste to energy can substantially reduce the amount of waste entering landfills.

 - Creates a Significant Amount of Energy: The electricity generated can be enough to cover 50% or more of the plant’s needs.